Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Demonstrators should test the bridge by walking over it before any children do.
 Children should not be allowed to jump off the bridge sideways, as this may cause the bridge to fall.
+Only one child should be allowed to walk across the bridge at a time.
 Blocks should be checked for smoothness at the beginning of the event.
 Demonstrator should remain vigilant for blocks slipping during the event.

 Demonstrator must stop experiment if they suspect that the blocks are getting smooth.